 - Let go.
 Be spontaneous.
 Don’t worry about perfection.

 There’s no way I can do justice to Jonah Lehrer’s book.
-So if you’re interested in reading it, I highly recommend you get a copy for yourself.
-Click on its title (Imagine: How Creativity Works) wherever you see it hyperlinked in this post.
+So if you’re interested in reading it, I highly recommend you get Imagine: How Creativity Works by clicking on its title wherever you see it linked in this post.
 That takes you to the page where it’s featured.
 Add it to your cart to start the order process.